jambroes/jambroes/README.md

 - ✧˖°.
-Heya, I’m @jambroes or you can call me jambo
+Heya, I’m @jambroes or you can call me jambo!
 - ₊˚⊹ ᰔ I'm a minor, int only if ur a double digit minor
 - ⋆⭒˚.⋆ I’m interested in DSMP/QSMP , HH , FNAF , S&C , KNY , TADC , ECT
 - ˚୨୧⋆｡˚ Pronouns: Any pronouns (mainly he/him)